jubalh/awesome-package-maintainer/README.md

 ## Reproducibility
 Since most distributions ship binary packages and attackers could attack the build system it is useful to have a way to verify the packages.
-Various entities could follow the build instructions and verify wheether the result is the same.
+Various entities could follow the build instructions and verify whether the result is the same.
 Packagers can help the [Reproducible builds](https://reproducible-builds.org/) project by ensuring their maintained software can be build reproducibly.

 # Technical